Definitions

 About

-The character 偷 is a phono-semantic compound with the human radical 亻 on the left, indicating an action related to people, and the phonetic component 俞 on the right, providing its pronunciation.
-Originally, it meant being negligent, lazy, or evading responsibilities, describing someone who shirked duties.
-Over time, the primary meaning shifted to denote stealing, taking something without permission, or acting secretly and stealthily, which is now the dominant sense in modern Chinese.
+is a phono-semantic compound: the radical (person) indicates a human action, while provides the sound.
+Originally, it meant negligent or lazy, describing someone who shirked their duties.
+Over time, the primary meaning shifted to stealing, taking something without permission, or acting stealthily, the dominant modern sense.

 Etymology Hide